 System One

 System 1 represents our fast, intuitive, and automatic thinking processes.
 This system operates continuously in the background, requiring minimal cognitive effort and energy expenditure.
 It excels at quick pattern recognition, emotional processing, and handling routine tasks that we've mastered through repeated exposure and practice.
-When we recognize a friend's face in a crowd, instinctively brake while driving, or respond to immediate dangers, we're engaging System 1.
+When we recognise a friend's face in a crowd, instinctively brake while driving, or respond to immediate dangers, we're engaging System 1.

 System Two